Property laws vary from state to state, and confer certain ownership and inheritance rights to a spouse by default.

 - Planning the separation of property upon the death of a spouse.

 Prenuptial agreements are generally disfavored by courts in the state of New Jersey, so to be enforceable, and must be carefully and skillfully drafted in order to withstand judicial scrutiny if challenged later.
 Contact The Mark Law Firm to discuss your options.
-Contact us or call 908-375-6767 to schedule a consultation with one of our New Jersey attorneys experienced in drafting prenuptial agreements.
+Contact us or call 908-375-6767 to schedule a consultation with our New Jersey team that is experienced in drafting prenuptial agreements.